Children's interest in reading declines by the age of nine according to the Scholastic 2019 Kids and Family Reading Report.

 The young adult/middle school novel elected is "The Night Diary" by Veera Hiranandani of Hastings.
 Written in diary form, the book tells the story of 12-year-old Nisha, who is fleeing India with her family in 1947 after the country becomes independent of British rule.

 Elementary school author and illustrator Eric Velasquez of Hartsdale uses his beautifully drawn books to detail the immigrant experience.
 Many of his books are written in English and Spanish.
-His latest book, selected by the committee, is "Schomburg: The Man Who Built a Library" by Carole Boston Weatherford.
+There is no one title as part of this community read, rather all his titles will be included.

 "History lies hidden in every hometown just waiting to be discovered.
 One Book Westchester will allow us to explore together what for centuries has been buried.
 Romance, deception, and war – all of them taking place right here in our backyards," said Calvi.